leanprover-community/blog/posts/first-lean-release.md

 ---

 Lean 4 has just made its first official stable release, with the arrival of [`v4.0.0`](https://github.com/leanprover/lean4/releases/tag/v4.0.0).
-We're excited to begin the transition from only providing nightly releases towards having regular stable releases.
+We're excited to transition from only providing nightly releases to having regular stable releases.

 <!-- TEASER_END -->
 ## Why?

-Currently most of the Lean ecosystem works with nightly releases, and projects depending on branches (often `master` or `main`!), rather than fixed versions of upstream dependencies.
+Currently most of the Lean ecosystem works with nightly releases, and projects depending on branches (often `master` or `main`), rather than fixed versions of upstream dependencies.

-As Lean matures into a significant programming language, as well as an even better theorem prover for modern mathematics and software/hardware verification, the ecosystem will grow.
+As Lean matures into a significant programming language, and an even better theorem prover for modern mathematics and software/hardware verification, that ecosystem will grow.
 We want to make sure that everyone can find compatible versions of libraries, and that everything **just works**.